New Year's in London: London & Paris Escape

 - Feel free to seat yourself in restaurants instead of waiting to be seated, and don’t be afraid to flag your waiter or waitress over for help

-- British and French people are more reserved, so don’t be offended if someone doesn’t strike up conversation right away.
+- French people are often more reserved, so don’t be offended if someone doesn’t strike up conversation right away.
 Though, you might find more friendly faces in the pubs!

 - Paris is known for its fashion.
 Now is the time to break out your new duds!

-- Smoking is still very popular, especially in Paris.
-Don’t be surprised to see large amounts of locals with lit cigarettes!
+- Smoking is still quite popular in Europe Don’t be surprised to see large amounts of locals with lit cigarettes!

 - Baguettes: Now is your chance to walk around the streets of Paris with a baguette in hand.
 YOLO.